SumoLogic/sumologic-otel-collector/pkg/processor/sumologicschemaprocessor/README.md

       # For example, if "k8s." is in this list, then all "k8s.*" attributes will not be nested.
       # default = []
       exclude: [<prefix>]

+    # Specifies if attributes matching given pattern should be mapped to a common key.
+    # See "Aggregating attributes" documentation chapter from this document.
+    # default = []
+    aggregate_attributes:
+      - attribute: <attribute>
+        prefixes: [<prefix>]
+      - ...
 ```

 ## Features